SSH Access Using Public / Private DSA Or RSA Keys

 Do not give out, store remotely or otherwise expose your private key to the outside world or you defeat the purpose entirely of using encrypted keys.
 Doing so is the equivalent to locking the door to your house and leaving the keys in the handle for anyone to use/take.

-We'll be using RSA in this example however, you're perfectly welcome and able to use DSA if you so choose.
-The difference is RSA, by default, uses a 2048 bit key and can be up to 4096 bits, while DSA keys must be exactly 1024 bits as specified by FIPS 186-2.
-It is unlikely you'll need a 4096 bit key as some things do not support them (Some Cisco VPN concentrators, PDA or cellphone technology, etc) and are viewed by many as "unbreakable" even with the most expensive government computer systems.
-With that said we'll give the following command to create our public/private keypair:
+We’ll be using RSA in this example however, you’re perfectly welcome and able to use DSA if you so choose.
+The difference is RSA, by default, uses a 2048 bit key and canbe up to 4096 bits, while DSA keys must be exactly 1024 bits as specified by FIPS 186-2.
+It is recommended to use a 4096 bit key as a matter of habit in today’s world where personal and private digital security is often in question, never view yourself or your systems as invulnerable and always take the strongest precautions that are available to you.

 cd ~/.ssh

-[user@localhost .ssh]$ ssh-keygen -t rsa
+ssh-keygen -t rsa -b 4096

 chmod 700 ~/.ssh; chmod 600 ~/.ssh/authorized_keys

-Note: If you're using a laptop which has the possibility of being lost or stolen or you're using several systems, you may consider using separate public/private keypairs and simply update/add to the authorized_keys file on the target systems.
+note: If you’re using a laptop which has the possibility of being lost or stolen or you’re using several systems, you may consider using separate public/private keypairs and simply update/add to the authorized_keys file on the target systems.
 Remember that the private key should never leave the machine it was created on.
 If the laptop is then lost or stolen you can simply remove the reference to the key on the target machines authorized_keys file.
-You'll need to use a naming system that allows you to quickly identify which key belongs to which host(s) as well.
+You’ll need to use a naming system that allows you to quickly identify which key belongs to which host(s) as well.

 Here are some simple examples:

-Enter file in which to save the key (/home/user/.ssh/id_rsa): id_rsa.dev
+Enter file in which to save the key (/home/user/.ssh/id_rsa):

-6. [user@localhost .ssh]$ ssh-copy-id -i id_rsa.pub 192.168.0.2
+[user@localhost .ssh]$ ssh-copy-id -i example_id_rsa.pub 192.168.0.2

 user@192.168.0.2's password: